frappe/erpnext_documentation/user/manual/en/customize-erpnext/custom-scripts/fetch value in child table field.md

-## Example to fetch value in a child table field from master doctype
+# Example showing how to fetch value in a child table field from Master DocType

 ### Sample Script to fetch expiry_date field from Batch doctype to Sales Invoice Item table